Maryland Charter Schools

 Charter schools are public schools of choice, with no tuition charged.
 Grades and test scores are not used for admission.
 Charter schools in Baltimore City are a part of the BCPSS and are open to all residents of Baltimore City.
 Student applicants are chosen by lottery in many charter schools.
 Traditional schools that convert to charter schools may keep their zone.

-To learn more about charter schools in the Baltimore City Public School System, please visit http://www.baltimorecityschools.org/schools/types_of_schools.
+Learn more about types of schools in the Baltimore City Public School System.

-To learn more about the Maryland Alliance of Public Charter Schools, please visit http://www.marylandcharterschools.org.
+Learn more about the Maryland Alliance of Public Charter Schools.